jcortejoso/hardfork-testing/donut/cip-22/README.md

 ### Setup

+NOTE: Due to RAM requirements, if you want to run this on a laptop, your need a modified celo-blockchain version with the `maxValidator` const set to a low value (e.g. 5).
+For actual testnet use, we will need to run this on a VM with enough RAM.

 1. Install rust
 2. Clone the following repos as siblings in the same directory:
   - https://github.com/lucasege/plumo-prover and check out the branch lucasege/cip22